 The problem of inferring a gene regulatory network from gene expression data has received significant attention.
 A great variety of GRN inference methods have been introduced (Margolin et al. 2006; Faith et al. 2007; Huynh-Thu et al. 2010; Friedman, Hastie, and Tibshirani 2010; Zavlanos et al. 2011) to tackle this problem.
 It was also the focus of four separate Dialogue for Reverse Engineering Assessments and Methods (DREAM) challenges, with DREAM5 being the most recent one (Marbach et al. 2012).
-Newer, more advanced algorithms have tried to deal with the problem by utilizeing additional information such as experimentally validated interactions and Gene Ontology terms (Chouvardas, Kollias, and Nikolaou 2016), structures of genomic datasets and network topology (Siahpirani and Roy 2017) or Bayesian model that incorporates multiple evidence sources (Young, Raftery, and Yeung 2014).
+Newer, more advanced algorithms require not only expression data but also utilize additional information such as experimentally validated interactions and Gene Ontology terms (Chouvardas, Kollias, and Nikolaou 2016), structures of genomic datasets and network topology (Siahpirani and Roy 2017) or Bayesian model that incorporates multiple evidence sources (Young, Raftery, and Yeung 2014).
 Despite this, for most methods the performance on real experimental datasets remains modest (Marbach et al. 2012; Chen and Mar 2018; Pratapa et al., n.d.).

 Regardless of the method used, it is important to fairly assess its performance with respect to other methods.
 As some methods can only predict Boolean networks, assessment should be done in terms of binary error classification such as the number of false positives and false negatives.
 In addition to this, the information about transcriptional interactions is usually only available in the binary form.
 Boolean networks can only be defined by their topology, which is why it makes it essential to understand the structure of GRN graphs.
 It’s also worth pointing out that most GRN inference methods could only predict the static network structure, which implies that in-silico generated data should also possess biological stability.

 While the true Boolean structure of GRN is usually not known, all GRNs still share some known structural topology: the scale-free property (Barabasi and Albert 1999), where the average node degree follow a power-law degree distribution, and/or small world property (Watts and Strogatz 1998), where nodes form distinct clusters in which they are connected to each other in lattice rings.
 These properties are different from random graphs where node degree is uniformly distributed across all nodes in the system.
 Some attempts to model GRNs have been made by implementing methods that generate random (Watts and Strogatz 1998; Mendes, Sha, and Ye 2003) or scale-free artificial gene networks with given sets of parameters but eventually methods that are based on the idea of subnetwork-selection gained more popularity (Van den Bulcke et al. 2006; Schaffter, Marbach, and Floreano 2011).
 The most popular method, GeneNetWeaver (GNW, (Schaffter, Marbach, and Floreano 2011)) was used to generate in silico networks for DREAM challenges.
 GNW allows for knock-out and knock-down perturbation designs when generating networks and expression data, and control of the number of nodes, including the number of TFs, based on a user-defined input network.
-To generate expression data it utilizes a non-linear ODE model with Hill function-based dynamics.
+To generate expression data it utilizes a non-linear ordinary differential equations (ODE) model for gene expression and stochastic differential equations (SDEs) for molecular noise generation with Hill function-based kinetics.